“The idea of having someone to pass your name to is overrated” – Simi - INFORMATION NIGERIA

-Nigerian Singer, Simi recently took to micro-blogging website, Twitter, to share her thoughts on the issue of Family name and passing it down to other generations.
+Nigerian Singer, Simi has taken to his Instagram page to share her thoughts on the issue of Family name and passing it down to other generations.

-Simi revealed that she thinks it is overrated and she gave her reason(s).

 The idea of having someone to pass your name to is overrated.
 The ones they’ve been passing since what have they used it to do?